Chia-Network/bladebit/README.md

 ```

 ### Windows
-Must have [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) or its build tools installed.
+Must have at least [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) or its build tools installed.

 ## Building

 ```bash